eusebiuuu/faculty-support-materials/lab-test-plan.md

 	- [ ] Encapsulation (getters and setters)
 	- [ ] Add ID with static counter
 	- [ ] Classes with pointers (rule of three, kind of)
-    	- Copy constructor must be overriden
+    	- Copy constructor must be overridden
-    	- Assignment operator must be overriden (check for self-assignment, delete the existing memory)
+    	- Assignment operator must be overridden (check for self-assignment, delete the existing memory)
     	- The destructor must delete the respective allocated memory
     - [ ] Clone function (on small hierarchy)
+    - [ ] Pay attention on using the out operator on `write` function (not `std::cout`)
 	- [ ] Specific required functionalities
-5. Menu functionalities
+6. Menu functionalities
 	- [ ] Singleton class
 	- [ ] Read and print n objects functionality
 	- [ ] Try - catch
 	- [ ] Pay attention to pointers (instead of objects) printing (on all `cout` occurences)
-6. Testing
+7. Testing
-7. Extra
+8. Extra
 	- [ ] Add the rest of functionalities
 	- [ ] Use the checker class on some input
 	- [ ] Use `sort` (with lambda and predefined comparison operator)